zero-radiance/zero-radiance.github.io/_source_/content/post/analytic-media.md

 // 'viewZ' is the Z coordinate of the view direction.
 // 'dist' is the distance.
 // seaLvlAtt = (sigma_t * k) is the sea-level (height = 0) attenuation coefficient.
-// rcpH = rcp(H) is the falloff exponent, where 'H' is the scale height. spectrum OptDepthRectExpMedium(float height, float viewZ, float dist,
+// hRcp = (1 / H) is the falloff exponent, where 'H' is the scale height. spectrum OptDepthRectExpMedium(float height, float viewZ, float dist,
-                               spectrum seaLvlAtt, float rcpH) {
+                               spectrum seaLvlAtt, float hRcp) {
-    float p = viewZ * rcpH;
+    float p = viewZ * hRcp;

     // Equation 26.
     spectrum optDepth = seaLvlAtt * dist;